TwinkalParmar-16/calculator-behavior/addition.md

 ## Scenario: Addition of two positive numbers

-- Given: The calculator is turned on
+- Given: On the calculator
 - When: Enter first "positive number", and then enter "plus" operator, and enter second "positive number",